© Crown copyright 2021

 - Use a resolution of not less than 200dpi and not more than 600dpi

-A plan depicting a single extent must not comprise more than two scanned pages and each scanned page must be no larger than A3.
+A plan depicting a single extent must not comprise more than 2 scanned pages and each scanned page must be no larger than A3.
 Any plan submitted in parts must include sufficient detail to enable the relationship between the parts to be clear, and to enable any printed copy to be readily reconstructed into a single page plan.
 Where the extent straddles both sections of the scanned plan, include an additional scanned copy of the plan, if necessary at a reduced scale, showing the full extent on a single page.

 Note: Where a deed comprises multiple plans depicting (for example) numerous floor levels within a building, it is acceptable to scan these as a series of separate plans.
-If a single floor level plan is larger than A3, the general guidance above applies – a maximum of two plans no larger than A3 will be accepted.
+If a single floor level plan is larger than A3, the general guidance above applies – a maximum of 2 plans no larger than A3 will be accepted.